dibsonthis/SimpleFilter/README.md

 ## <b>SimpleFilter.<i>mut</b>(array, filter, levels=1, plot=False, plotall=False, col=’Greys_r’, rand=[-0.1,1], r=False, pool=False, rectlin=False)</i>

 ### Mut stands for mutation and is a SimpleFilter vernacular for multilayered convolution.
-It uses the SimpleFilter.conv function to perform multiple convolutions or mutation on an image using a single provided filter
+It uses the SimpleFilter.conv function to perform multiple convolutions or mutation on an image using a single provided filter.
+Important: Mut preps/unpreps images automatically
 -	Array: Array to be mutated
 -	Filter: Filter to be used for mutation
 -	Levels: Levels of mutation